project-hatohol/hatohol/doc/server/manual-sphinx/serverConnectionStatusGET.rst

      - JSONP
    * - fmt
      - json or jsonp
-     - This parameter is omitted, the return format is json.
+     - If this parameter is omitted, the return format is json.
      - Optional
      - Optional
    * - callback